 Since the overall consequences in serious bodily injury and child death cases are greater, the supervision of fellows' interaction in such consultations will always be at least indirect supervision (with direct supervision immediately available).
-In such cases, the fellow shall not communicate with the consulting physician/team or other multi-disciplinary partners without having first discussed the case with a staff attending.
+In such cases, the fellow shall not communicate with the consulting physician/team or other multi-disciplinary partners without having first discussed the case with supervising faculty.
 Again, in such cases, documentation is of paramount importance, and the fellow shall pay attention to his/her documentation.
-In cases of serious bodily injury, the PGY-6 fellow may attain the clinical skill and proficiency such that he/she may conduct those evaluations either with indirect supervision (with direct supervision available) or independently.
-However, all consultations where child death has occurred or is imminent will be immediately reviewed with a staff attending and shall not be conducted independently by a fellow.
+All consultations where child death has occurred or is imminent will be immediately reviewed with supervising faculty and shall not be conducted independently by a fellow.